dcavar/dcavar.github.io/research.md

 ## Research

-See the activities in my [Natural Processing Lab](http://nlp-lab.org/) for more details.
+See the activities in my [Natural Language Processing Lab](http://nlp-lab.org/) for more details.

 ### Research Area